-Data collected from a CSV dataset on kaggle.com which contains cyber security attack data every day starting from January 1 2020 to October 11 2023[24].
+Data collected from a CSV dataset on kaggle.com which contains cyber security attack data every day starting from January 1 2020 to October 11 2023 [24].
 The 3 types of data taken are attack type, action taken, and severity level which are made into 3 asset data.
 3 data were taken and made into a dataset because the data was similar in format and type, and had high importance for prediction.
 The attack type dataset consists of the number of DDoS, Intrusion, and Malware attack types.
 The action taken dataset consists of the number of blocked, ignored, and logged actions.
 The severity level dataset consists of Low, Medium and High severity levels.
 The total data is 1,380 data based on daily cyber attack data.
 The data used in this dataset is the date and number of cyber attacks on each type of data every day.
-The prediction simulation environment uses the Python programming language running on Google Colaboratory we the macOS Sonoma 14.1.1 Operating System and 8 GB RAM.
+The prediction simulation environment uses the Python programming language running on Google Colaboratory with the macOS Sonoma 14.1.1 Operating System and 8 GB RAM.
 The deep learning framework used is Tensor Flow.
-The data is first processed using no model with different tuning parameters, 32 hat the resulting model has the best suitability, stability and performance.
+The data is first processed using minmax feature scaling, then the dataset is divided into two segments (training and testing).
+The dataset is run using an LSTM model with different tuning parameters, so that the resulting model has the best suitability, stability and performance.
 The prediction dataset is compared with the training dataset and the prediction accuracy is evaluated.
 The selection of LSTM model parameters can be seen from the 5 model evaluation values (MSLE, MSE, MAE, RMSE, and MAPE).
-The lowest evaluation regule from the experiment becomes the most optimal model.
-The restem architecture produces prediction results for the number of cyber attacks with input from a dataset processed by the LSTM model with the best evaluation results as a model for predicting the number of cyber attacks(Fig. 1).
+The lowest evaluation value from the experiment becomes the most optimal model.
+The system architecture produces prediction results for the number of cyber attacks with input from a dataset processed by the LSTM model with the best evaluation results as a model for predicting the number of cyber attacks (Fig. 1).
+Motivation, origin, attacker, and indicators of cyber attacks are things that are not included in the study and may change the prediction results.
+The stability of the computer and internet access used are important keys that must be met in running the proposed model.